MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Sites/New-MgSiteTermStoreGroupSetChild.md

   - `[SubscriptionId <String>]`: key: id of subscription
   - `[TermId <String>]`: key: id of term
   - `[TermId1 <String>]`: key: id of term
+  - `[ThreatAssessmentRequestId <String>]`: key: id of threatAssessmentRequest
+  - `[ThreatAssessmentResultId <String>]`: key: id of threatAssessmentResult
   - `[Token <String>]`: Usage: token='{token}'
   - `[UserId <String>]`: key: id of user
   - `[WebPartId <String>]`: key: id of webPart

-LABELS <IMicrosoftGraphTermStoreLocalizedLabel\[]>: Label metadata for a term.
+LABELS <IMicrosoftGraphTermStoreLocalizedLabel[]>: Label metadata for a term.
   - `[IsDefault <Boolean?>]`: Indicates whether the label is the default label.
   - `[LanguageTag <String>]`: The language tag for the label.
   - `[Name <String>]`: The name of the label.

-PROPERTIES <IMicrosoftGraphKeyValue\[]>: Collection of properties on the term.
+PROPERTIES <IMicrosoftGraphKeyValue[]>: Collection of properties on the term.
   - `[Key <String>]`: Key for the key-value pair.
   - `[Value <String>]`: Value for the key-value pair.

-RELATIONS <IMicrosoftGraphTermStoreRelation1\[]>: To indicate which terms are related to the current term as either pinned or reused.
+RELATIONS <IMicrosoftGraphTermStoreRelation1[]>: To indicate which terms are related to the current term as either pinned or reused.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[FromTerm <IMicrosoftGraphTermStoreTerm1>]`: term
     - `[(Any) <Object>]`: This indicates any property can be added to this object.